Eyes Closed, Safety On: Protecting Multimodal LLMs via Image-to-Text Transformation

 The response $\Tilde{y}$ may not be safe as MLLMs are susceptible to attacks.
-Using a prompt template $P_{\text{det}}$ for harm detection (Figure \ref{fig_prompt}, left) to wrap $x$ and $\Tilde{y}$, we ask the MLLM to discriminate the safety of its own $\Tilde{y}$ (Step 2 in Figure \ref{fig_method}):
+Using a prompt template $P_{\text{det}}$ for harm detection (Figure \ref{fig_prompt}, left) to wrap $x$ and $\Tilde{y}$, we ask the MLLM to discriminate the safety of its own $\Tilde{y}$ (Step 2 in Figure \ref{fig_method}), and output the predicted safety $s$ of the model response:

-where $s$ indicates the predicted safety of the model response.
-The near-GPT-4 performance on safety assessment as seen in Sec. \ref{sec_aware} supports this introspection.
+The near-GPT-4 performance on safety assessment, as seen in Sec. \ref{sec_aware}, supports this introspection.
 If the model response $\Tilde{y}$ passes this self-checking, it will be presented to the user.
-On the contrary, if $\Tilde{y}$ detected unsafe, we propose to first transform the image into text (Step 3 in Figure \ref{fig_method}) and then query MLLMs again without visual inputs (Step 4 in Figure \ref{fig_method}), which will be detailed in Sec. \ref{sec_cap} and \ref{sec_safegen}, respectively.
+On the contrary, if $\Tilde{y}$ is detected as unsafe, we propose to first transform the image into text (Step 3 in Figure \ref{fig_method}) and then query the MLLMs again without visual inputs (Step 4 in Figure \ref{fig_method}).
+These will be detailed in Sec. \ref{sec_cap} and \ref{sec_safegen}, respectively.